microsoft/redux-dynamic-modules/docs/README.md

 * Extensions provide integration with popular libraries, including `redux-saga` and `redux-observable`

 ## Examples
-See the Todo app for a quick of example of the library in practice.
+See the [Todo App](https://github.com/Microsoft/redux-dynamic-modules/tree/master/packages/todo-example) for a quick of example of the library in practice.

 ## Contributing